ibm-cloud-docs/log-analysis/devops/sqlquery.md

 * You must have an {{site.data.keyword.la_full_notm}} instance provisioned in your account that has [archiving configured to a bucket in the COS instance in your account](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-archiving).

-    Events are archived daily to a file in a COS bucket.
+    Events are archived to a file in a COS bucket.

     If archiving is not configured, you must wait at least 24 hours before an archive file is available after archiving is configured.